lotusnprod/lotus-manuscript/manuscript.md

 MS and CS are supported by the German Research Foundation within the framework ChemBioSys (Project-ID 239748522, SFB 1127).
 EW and DM acknowledge the Scholia grant from the Alfred P. Sloan Foundation under grant number G-2019-11458.
 The work on the Wikidata IDSM/Sachem endpoint was supported by an ELIXIR CZ research infrastructure project grant (MEYS Grant No: LM2018131) including access to computing and storage facilities.
-The authors would like to thank [Dmitry Mozzherin](https://github.com/dimus) for his work done for the Global Names Architecture and related improvements.
+AR would like to thank [Dmitry Mozzherin](https://github.com/dimus) for his work done for the Global Names Architecture and related improvements.
+AR, PMA, and JB would like to acknowledge help from the PubChem team in integrating LOTUS, especially Dr. Tiejun Cheng and Dr. Evan Bolton.
 The authors would also like to thank Layla Michán for starting to add pigment information on Wikidata.
 The authors would also like to thank the team behind [Manubot](https://manubot.org/) [@doi:10.1371/journal.pcbi.1007128], used to write this manuscript.
 The authors would also like to thank contributors of all electronic NP resources used in this work and the NP community at large.